hageyahhoo/Agile2020/Agile2020.md

 #### 1. LEAD ENGINEERING MANAGEMENT IMPROVEMENT
 For solving the company-wide strategic and management problems, we had started showing our activities and installing our ways into other teams.
 In other words, we had started leading engineering management improvement based on decision makers' demands.

 At first, we shared our milestones with other teams over and over again as an example of engineering management strategy and planning.
 Additionally, we held workshops for these teams to support their planning, defining mission, reporting, and so forth.
-For example, I held [the Drucker Exercise](https://agilewarrior.wordpress.com/2009/11/27/the-drucker-exercise/) and [the User Story Mapping](⭐️) workshops to one team for teaching the idea of product ownership.
+For example, I held the Drucker Exercise [13] and the User Story Mapping [14] workshops to one team for teaching the idea of product ownership.
 After these activities, some teams started defining their own milestones and sharing them to decision makers in a timely manner.

 On the other hand, we attended other teams' meetings to improve.
 If the meeting was full of verbose and meaningless reporting without any decision making and productive communication, we proposed rules like reporting only necessary for decision making and applying timeboxing.
-We often utilized the idea of [Impact Meeting](https://www.mountaingoatsoftware.com/blog/four-questions-to-fix-low-attendance-at-your-sprint-reviews) by Mike Cohn.
+We often utilized the idea of Impact Meeting [15] by Mike Cohn.
 Moreover, we stopped some meetings that couldn't provide any value.
 Clarified mission and milestones were useful to distinguish whether the meeting was valuable or not.
 We could use clear mission and milestones as the pointer of conversation as the same as the User Story.
 <br />

 #### 2. LEARNING SESSION
 For proceeding our onboarding smoothly, I decided to utilize the idea of "Learning Session".
-Learning Session is a way of study sessions during business hours taught by Chris Lucian at [Agile2017](https://www.agilealliance.org/wp-content/uploads/2017/02/GrowingTheMob.pdf).
+Learning Session is a way of study sessions during business hours taught by Chris Lucian at Agile2017 [16].

 Here are basic rules.
-We have been holding Learning Session basically for 30 to 60 minutes everyday during business hours as a work.
+We have been holding Learning Session basically for 30 to 60 minutes every day during business hours as a work.
 We can choose any topics we assume it's necessary for our daily work.
 Anyone can speak and facilitate it with Mob Programming way with a fun and without criticism.

 Through a series of Learning Sessions, we have been learning a wide variety of tools, techniques, process improvements, and so forth.
 We learned Karate framework.
 All team members can set up it, write test scripts, run tests, and teach them to other persons.
 We became accustomed to shortcut keys of IntelliJ IDEA, JIRA, and Confluence.
 We often review programs via GitHub's Pull Requests together.
 We refactor test scripts with learning test and architectural design techniques.
 We frequently demonstrate our work-in-progress tasks to get feedbacks quickly.
 Moreover, we experiment process improvements like Scrum, Kanban, the Drucker Exercise, and so on.